 Because of sub-subcontracting, having purchased a translation from yet another broker, a translation broker might themselves not know the name of the translator who produced the translations they resell to you.

 Informed selection of a translation provider is the answer, and that generally requires active engagement.

 The telephone or email can be your friend.

-Although the ability to simply toss your documents to a translation broker with the expectation of quality translations coming back might be comforting, it is often no more than a delusion, encouraged by baseless claims made by the translation provider.
-If you or your assistant have been doing just that, you might give some thought to putting in a bit more effort to ensure:
+Although the ability to simply toss your documents to a translation broker with the expectation of quality translations coming back might be comforting, such comfort is often based on a deception, encouraged by baseless claims made by a translation broker, with the belief on the part of the broker that you will not be able to verify their claims.
+If you or an assistant has been sending your documents to such places, you might give some thought to putting in a bit more effort to ensure:

-- that your documents are being translated by someone who can understand the Japanese original properly and write understandable English, and
+- that your documents are being translated by a specific knowable translator who understands the Japanese original properly, understands the subject matter, and can translate the document into understandable English, and

 - that your documents are not going to be sent to a place in which security is an additional problem.

-If you have 500 pages of Japanese documents you need translated in one week and don't mind the quality and security risks, by all means send them to that bulk translation seller that you have been dealing with.
-Small specialized translation companies cannot and do not want to compete with such places.
+If you have 500 pages of Japanese documents you need translated in one week and don't mind the quality and security risks, by all means send them to that bulk translation broker that you have been dealing with.
+Small specialized translation companies cannot and should not compete with such places for price or speed.